einsteinpy/einsteinpy/README.rst

 |license|

-einsteinpy is released under the MIT license, hence allowing commercial use of the library.
+EinsteinPy is released under the MIT license, hence allowing commercial use of the library.
 Please refer to the COPYING file.

 FAQ